Police: Man on bicycle dies after struck by tractor-trailer in Kilgore - News Break

 Police: Man on bicycle dies after struck by tractor-trailer in Kilgore

-Police are investigating after a man on a bicycle was killed Monday morning after being struck by a tractor-trailer in Kilgore.
+Kilgore police are investigating after a man on a bicycle was killed Monday morning after being struck by a tractor-trailer.
 Officers responded after 911 calls at around 10:20 a.m. about a wreck on Texas 42 South near the private entrance to Brookshires, Kilgore police said in an afternoon post on the department’s Facebook page.
-A preliminary investigation shows the bicyclist had entered the roadway as the tractor-trailer was headed south.www.news-journal.com
+A preliminary investigation shows the bicyclist had entered the roadway as the tractor-trailer was headed south.www.kilgorenewsherald.com

 Comments / 0